 Fulfiling our promise

-World Vision has nearly 70 years of history endeavouring to change the present and future for children worldwide.
-In this past year, and in line with the Our Promise 2030 Partnership strategy, we have gathered some of the strongest evidence ever to demonstrate impact in our commitment to increase the well-being of the world’s most vulnerable children.
+World Vision has nearly 70 years of history working alongside communities and together with an array of donors, partners, and government agencies to enable girls and boys worldwide to live free of need and full of promise.
+In line with the Our Promise 2030 Partnership strategy, we gathered significant evidence that clearly demonstrates our impact and commitment to improving the well-being of the world’s most vulnerable children.

 Together we’ve impacted the lives of over 200 million vulnerable children by tackling the root causes of poverty.

-We responded to 170 emergencies and assisted approximately 11,400,000 people in 34 countries, helping to meet immediate needs and develop plans for recovery.
+We responded to 170 emergencies and assisted almost 13,900,000 people in 56 countries, offering hope, meeting immediate needs and developing plans for the future.

 Measuring our progress

-In 2016 and 2017, World Vision gathered data in a variety of ways, from 64 countries where we work.
-We gather evidence from our programmes to determine whether or not we are adequately addressing needs and having the reach and impact we hope for.
+In 2016 and 2017, World Vision gathered data in a range of ways, looking at evidence from our programmes to determine whether we are addressing the needs of the most vulnerable children – and having the reach and impact we hope for.

-We seek to measure real-world progress indicators against our Child Well-being Objectives, showing significant strides towards achieving our goals, as well as acknowledging gaps and areas in need of improvement.
+We measure real-world progress against our Child Well-being objectives, as well as finding gaps and areas where we can improve our work.
 It is the most significant exercise we undertake at a global level.

-World Vision is making a global impact on child well-being, particularly among the most vulnerable; the evidence lies not only in stories but in the statistics which point to how the lives of children and their families are being improved.
-Together with our donors, partners and beneficiaries, World Vision is creating opportunities for children to experience well-being and fullness of life.
+We see and celebrate significant progress in achieving our goals.
+World Vision is making a global impact to increase child well-being, particularly among the most vulnerable.
+The evidence of this fact lies not only in stories but in the statistics, which point to how the lives of children and their families are improving.
+Alongside communities and together with our donors and partners, World Vision is creating opportunities for children to experience well-being and fullness of life.

 Over the last five years, 89% of the severely malnourished children we treated made a full recovery.

-Child sponsorship is an essential enabler of achieving child well-being, and it affords us credibility and influence.
-Grants and other private funding are also integral to expand our reach for greater impact.
-When it is time to leave a community, we want to ensure that the community’s accomplishments can be sustained and that child well-being will still be valued and addressed.
+Child sponsorship enables long-term partnerships with communities and affords us credibility and influence.
+Sponsors’ monthly contributions are combined with other donations and grants to achieve even greater results.
+When it is time to leave a community, we want to be assured that the community’s accomplishments can be sustained and child well-being will continue to be valued and addressed.

-Our global strategy seeks to strengthen our commitment to the most vulnerable children by focusing our ministry for greater impact through a set of objectives, sectors, and approaches that deliver time-tested and proven interventions to help children thrive.
-As we increase our focus on more fragile contexts where children are the most vulnerable, we are increasing our efforts to collaborate with others, advocate for children and further leverage the asset of being a faith-based organisation.
+Our global strategy seeks to strengthen our commitment to the most vulnerable children by focusing our ministry for greater impact, delivering time-tested and proven interventions to help children thrive.
+As we increase our focus on more fragile contexts where children are the most vulnerable, we are increasing our efforts to collaborate with others, advocate for children, and further leverage the asset of being a faith-based organisation.
 World Vision seeks to ensure that the systems and structures supporting children and families deliver the services they deserve and provide the protections they require.

 World Vision is reaching one new person with clean water every 10 seconds and reaches 3 more schools everyday with clean water.